JonathanKhooTY/CSDP_NOTES/CEH/Modules1_3_Notes.md

 > Type 2: EG. Injecting malicious PS command into WMI repo to configure filter

 > Type 3: Exploiting documents with embedded macro, or EXE files to inject malicious payloads into host

+## Dialers

+Dialers or spyware dialers are programs that get installed and configured in a system automatically to call a set of contacts at several locations without the user’s consent.

 ## Advanced Persistent Threats (APT)